-While the alleged conduct of the foster family should be held to account, one needs to similarly focus their attentions on the actions of the HSE.
+While the alleged conduct of the foster family should be held to account, one needs to focus their attention on the actions of the HSE similarly.
 Responsibility and duty of care lies with this organisation also.
-They designated these young people to the care of this particular foster family and subsequently returned the children there following flagging of worrying occurrences and injuries sustained.
+They designated these young people to the care of this particular foster family and subsequently returned the children there following the flagging of worrying occurrences and injuries sustained.

-Case law in the UK including Barrett v Enfield London Borough Council (1999) states that the Local Authority’s breached statutory duty and negligence resulted in severe psychiatric difficulties for the aforementioned plaintiff.
+Case law in the UK, including Barrett v Enfield London Borough Council (1999), states that the Local Authority’s breached statutory duty and negligence resulted in severe psychiatric difficulties for the plaintiff.

 It may not be unreasonable to impose a duty of care on a Local Authority for a child in its care, requiring the conduct of the local authority to be measured against the standards of the reasonable person was in the public interest.
 Although child protection was multi-disciplinary, the responsibility to the child was ultimately the Local Authority’s.

-Similarly, it is also the responsibility of the local authority to assess if it is appropriate to return a child to the care of their biological parents.
+Similarly, it is also the local authority’s responsibility to assess if it is appropriate to return a child to the care of their biological parents.

-In the case of Pierce v Doncaster Metropolitan Borough Council (2007) the defendant local authority placed Mr Pierce in the care of foster parents in September 1976.
+In the case of Pierce v Doncaster Metropolitan Borough Council (2007), the defendant’s local authority placed Mr. Pierce in the care of foster parents in September 1976.
 He remained there until he was returned to his parents in November 1977.
-In May 1979, the claimant was found to have a large scald, burn marks and areas of bruising.
+In May 1979, the claimant was found to have a large scald, burn marks, and areas of bruising.
 He was returned home but placed on the defendant’s ‘at risk’ register until 1981.
 Proceedings brought in 2004 alleged that the local authority had negligently failed to take him into care as an infant and had consequently exposed him to abuse and neglect by his parents.

-Finally, in Woodland v Essex County Council (2012) it may now be possible to establish a non-delegable duty on the part of a local authority to provide proper care to children in foster care.
-A non-delegable duty of care would arise where the claimant is a patient of a child, or for some other reason is especially vulnerable or dependant on the protection of the defendant against the risk of injury.
+Finally, in Woodland v Essex County Council (2012), it may now be possible to establish a non-delegable duty on the part of a local authority to provide proper care to children in foster care.
+A non-delegable duty of care would arise where the claimant is a patient of a child or for some other reason, is especially vulnerable or dependant on the defendant’s protection against the risk of injury.